top of page

 Yikes.

-In a way, Japan's geography feels a lot like a tasting flight in itself - the climate, and by extension wine styles gradually evolve from the warm and humid South to the cool and less-humid North.
+In a way, Japan's geography feels a lot like a tasting flight in itself.
+The climate, and by extension wine styles, gradually evolve from the warm and humid South to the cool and less-humid North.
 As you might expect, the South has the short end of the stick climate-wise and thus hasn't progressed as quickly as Hokkaido in winemaking.

 Case in point: a white wine from Tottori prefecture, made using mountain grapes.